 She has contributed to key UN initiatives such as the Millennium Project on Poverty and Economic Development, and the High-Level Panel on Financing for Development.
 She was also delegate to the United Nations Commission for the Reconstruction of Haiti, a group composed of representatives of the Haitian government, the U.S. President Bill Clinton and other relevant international members.

 In June 2014 Rebeca Grynspan was elected Chairman of the Board of the International Institute for Environment and Development, an influential policy research organization working at the interface between development and the environment.

 In 2014 and 2015, she was recognized as one of the 50 leading intellectuals of Latin America and, in 2017, she received a Forbes Excellence Award and was granted the Grand Cross of Civil Order of Alfonso X “The Wise” by the Spanish Government.

 On November 17, 2016, she joined the Board of the Complutense Institute of International Studies (ICER) of the Complutense University in Madrid.

-Furthermore, in recognition of her professional achievements, the University of Extremadura conferred an honorary doctorate on her.
+She has a degree in Economics from Costa Rica University and an Economics Masters from Sussex University and, in recognition of her professional achievements, the University of Extremadura conferred an honorary doctorate on her.